MacsiDigital/laravel-api-client/README.md

     }
 ```

-Also some implementations, looking at you again Xero, use update methods to create models and create methods for updating models, so you will need to override the end point functions in the resource model.
+Also some implementations, looking at you again Xero, use update methods to create models and create methods for updating models, so you may need to override the end point functions in the resource model.
+We have added logic to try to automatically get around this but if you are having problems then set them manually in your model.

 Xero uses a patch request for creating models and post request for updating models.

 ```php
 	//Normal